Green, Green, Green, and Flowers!

 After delivering a couple of lectures about gardening in North Carolina, I set off on a very short, whirlwind tour of the southeast, specifically North Carolina and Georgia, and ending with a stay in Charleston.
 How different from my spot here in New York’s Hudson Valley!

 For all Charleston’s uniqueness, three characteristics jumped out.
 It being early March and my coming an achromatic landscape of snow, sleeping plant life, and cold, I was immediately struck by the abundance of greenery.
 Not the tired greenery of many evergreens here in the north, but vibrant, awake greenery in a variety of shapes, textures, and sizes.

 Included in all that Charlestonian greenery were fronds of palm trees — saw palmetto and sabal palmetto — fanning out above jagged trunks.
 Those palms were a reminder that I was now in a subtropical rather than temperate climate.
-Not that …
+Not …